mauho/PCP-Vertiefung-Python/README.md

-# PCP-Vertiefung-Python
+# PCP-DeepDive-Python

-Im Rahmen des Modules Programming Concepts and Paradigms (PCP) an der HSLU haben sich Thomas und Maurizio entschieden, Python als Sprache vertieft anzuschauen.

-Die Programmiersprache wird dabei generell betrachet.
-Es werden Hauptparadigmen identifiziert und Spezialitäten der Sprache hervorgehoben.
+Within the module Programming Concepts and Paradigms (PCP) at HSLU Thomas and Maurizio decided to have an extended look at Python.
+The programming language shall be analyzed and compared to other languages discussed in the module.
+Furthermore, some previously solved exercise shall also be completed in Python to allow for further comparison.

 ### Python Enhancement Proposals (PEPs)
-In an analog manner to Java Enhancement Proposals (JEP), Python developers maintain a list of possible future enhancements to the Language named PEP.
+In an analog manner to Java Enhancement Proposals (JEP), Python developers maintain a list of possible future enhancements to the Python Language named PEP.
-Some features which we are going to discuss were a PEP once and are marked accordingly.
+Some features which we are going to discuss were such a Proposal once.
+They are going to be marked accordingly.

 A Special guest here is [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/) which deserves some special attention.
 PEP8 is a styleguide on how to write Python code.
-This leads (if you read warnings and follow the recommendations) to a uniform look of the written Programms in general.
+This leads (if you read warnings and follow the recommendations) to a more uniform look of the written programs in general.

-If you start writing Python Code.
+If you write Python Code.
 It's a worth enabling automatic checks in your IDE of choice.
-But also to read through the styleguide. :-)
+But also to read through the styleguide.
+It's not a waste of time :-)

-## Vertiefung
+## DeepDive
-Auf folgende Punkte wird im Rahmen der Arbeit genauer eingegangen.
+Within this Project we are going to shed some light especially on the following topics

 - Concurrency / Parallelism
 - Duck-Typing